rkt/rkt/Documentation/hacking.md

 * Go 1.3+
   * github.com/appc/spec (not yet vendored as it's in a continuous improvement phase)

-Once the requirements have been met you can build rocket by running the following commands:
+Once the requirements have been met you can build Rocket by running the following commands:

 ```
 git clone https://github.com/coreos/rocket.git